Robust Aluminum Nitride Passivation of Silicon Carbide with Near-Surface Quantum Emitters for Quantum Computing and Sensing Applications: Computational Details

 Our density functional theory (DFT)-based spin-polarized calculations were performed using the QUANTUM ESPRESSO package~\cite{QE-2009,QE-2017}.
-We used ultrasoft pseudopotentials~\cite{USPP_vanderbilt1990}, which allow for low energy cut-offs of 50\,Ry for expanding wave functions and 350\,Ry for charge densities.
+We used ultrasoft pseudopotentials~\cite{USPP_vanderbilt1990}, which allow for low energy cut-offs of 50\,Ry for expanding wave functions and 400\,Ry for charge densities.
 In addition, all of the results reported in this work are for structures that were relaxed until the forces on the atoms were smaller than $10^{-3}$\,Ry/a.u.
 We used the generalized gradient potential approximation (GGA)~\cite{GGA} of Perdew, Burke, and Ernzerhof (PBE)~\cite{PBE} to account for the exchange-correlation effects.
-It should be added here that we chose to use PBE functional instead of computationally expensive hybrid functionals, such as HSE06~\cite{HSE03, HSE06}.
-The latter functionals are known to correct for the underestimation of band gaps within PBE~\cite{PBE_bandgap_issue}.
-However, in the present study, we chose PBE functional because: (a) it made our calculations for large nanostructures feasible, and (ii) in our nanostructures, the PBE-related underestimation of band gaps is compensated by the quantum confinement effects that come into play in nanostructures that result in larger band gaps.
-This compensation ensures a correct placement of defect states in the band gap and hence, to accurate values for quantum emission frequencies.
+The PBE functional was chosen instead of the prohibitively expensive Heyd-Scuseria-Ernzerhof (HSE) hybrid functional~\cite{HSE03, HSE06} because: (i) it made our calculations for large nanostructures feasible, and (ii) our emphasis is on properties that are expected to remain the same whether PBE or the computationally expensive hybrid functionals are used.
+For example, in this work, we explored if AlN can effectively passivate SiC surfaces, and if this passivation scheme changes the optical properties of the monovacancies.
+For the latter, we considered changes between the quantum emission frequencies of the monovacancies in the core-shell NW and bulk.
+Since such a change in emission frequency is a difference of differences in total energies, any error in our predictions was minimized.